 If the U.S. citizen spouse does not meet the guidelines, which is quite common, then a joint sponsor will be needed or, in some cases, the income and/or assets of the foreign spouse can be taken into account.

-A joint sponsor must be 18 years of age, a U.S. citizen or permanent resident (green card holder), and domiciled in the U.S. A joint sponsor does not need not be related to either the U.S. citizen spouse or the foreign national spouse.
+A joint sponsor must be 18 years of age, a U.S. citizen or permanent resident (green card holder), and domiciled in the U.S. A joint sponsor does not need to be related to either the U.S. citizen spouse or the foreign national spouse.

-To use the foreign spouse’s income and/or assets, the foreign spouse must be in the U.S. with valid work-authorized nonimmigrant status, such as the H1B visa status, the L-1 visa status, the O-1 visa status, or the TN visa status, and it must be shown the foreign spouse is employed and that their employment is likely to continue.
+To use the foreign spouse’s income and/or assets, the foreign spouse must be in the U.S. with a valid work-authorized nonimmigrant status, such as the H1B visa status, the L-1 visa status, the O-1 visa status, or the TN visa status, and it must be shown the foreign spouse is employed and that their employment is likely to continue.

 Are there any scenarios where a green card affidavit of support may not be required?